What Is a Spouse Visa

 Freelancers or self-employed individuals should be especially careful not to forget or delay these payments since they must manage them independently.

-Changing from Spouse Visa to Permanent Residency
+Changing from a Spouse Visa to Permanent Residency – Conditions and Special Rules

 Those who are married to a Japanese national and living in Japan on a spouse visa often wish to obtain permanent residency unless there are special circumstances.
 Becoming a “Permanent Resident” eliminates the need for visa renewals and, most importantly, offers stable residency status.
 This stability leads to greater job security and peace of mind in daily life.
 For this reason, many foreigners with spouse visas aim to eventually obtain the “Permanent Resident” status rather than simply extending their 5-year stay.

-Relaxation of the 10-Year Residency Rule
+Relaxation of the “10-Year Rule” for Permanent Residency

 Generally, to qualify for permanent residency in Japan, one must have continuously resided in Japan for over 10 years.
 However, this requirement is relaxed for spouses of Japanese nationals or permanent residents.